Multimedia

 Introduction to HTML Video

-Basic Structure of the Video Element
+Basic Structure of the Video Tag

-The <video> element supports several attributes that allow you to control video playback:
+The <video> element supports several attributes:

 Conclusion